16 or 24 bits

 All other measurements expressed in terms of dBFS will always be less than 0 dB (negative numbers).

 In essence, 24 bits continue where 16 bits stops.
-It can record details 16 bits can’t
+It can resolve micro details 16 bits can’t.

 Noise floor